-Passwords or passcodes are useful to prevent your child from doing something by mistake.
+Passwords or passcodes are useful to prevent your child from doing something mistakenly.
 However, please ensure you don't use something that your child can easily guess.
 Enable Multi-Factor Authentication whenever available.

 Parental Control apps, such as kids place, provide you with options such as:-